dsteinmo/probewheel/README.md

 # Probewheel

 An `auditwheel`-like tool for Windows binary extension modules.
 A work-in-progress.
+It currently does not re-bundle wheel files, but handles the collection and renaming/relinking of shared libraries.

 ## Usage